 Malibu's 2018 Earthquake Resiliency Initiative

-The City of Malibu’s Earthquake Resiliency Initiative will include creating an inventory of soft-story buildings and identifying incentives for property owners to improve the seismic safety of these as well as other vulnerable structures.
+The City of Malibu’s Earthquake Resiliency Initiative will include creating an inventory of soft-story buildings and identifying incentives for property owners to improve the seismic safety of these buildings as well as other vulnerable structures.
 Soft-story buildings have first stories that are less rigid than the stories above and are particularly vulnerable to earthquake damage because of large, unreinforced openings on their ground floors.
-These openings often accommodate parking spaces, large windows and expansive lobbies in residential and retail buildings.
+These openings often accommodate parking spaces, large windows, and expansive lobbies in residential and retail buildings.
 In the 1994 Northridge earthquake, the bottom floor of the Northridge Meadows apartment complex – which was a soft-story building – collapsed, killing 16 residents on the first floor.

 VIDEO FROM PUBLIC SAFETY TOWN HALL MEETING ON EARTHQUAKE PREPAREDNESS

 The City's Public Safety Town Hall Meeting on January 24, 2018 provided information on the earthquake threat specific to Malibu and how to be prepared for a major earthquake.
 View the full presentation by Public Safety Manager Susan Dueñas and City Geologist Chris Dean in the video below or download and read a PDF version.